Bagby Hot Springs

 • Nudity - Public nudity is not allowed.

 • Camping - Camping is not permitted at Bagby Hot Springs.
-However, the Bagby Campground is adjacent to the trailhead and backcountry camping is allowed 0.25 miles beyond the Hot Springs at Shower Creek.
+However, the Bagby Campground is adjacent to the trailhead.

 • No Alcohol or Marijuana - Alcohol is not allowed from the trailhead to and including Shower Creek.
 This includes the hot springs.
-Marijuana is not allowed on federal lands.
+Marijuana is illegal on federal lands.

 • Pack it Out - Maintenance funds are limited.
 Help us provide an enjoyable recreation experience for everyone and pack out everything you brought with you.

 • Safety - There is no cell service.
-Carry a paper forest map or download one before heading out.
+Carry a map or download a free motor vehicle use map on Avenza before heading out.
 Let someone know where you’re going and when you expect to be back.

 • Parking - If you park along the road stay off the (white) fog line; otherwise, you may receive a ticket for obstructing the roadway.
 During nighttime hours, vehicles at the hot springs have been vandalized.

-• Springs Etiquette - Be courteous to other Bagby patrons.
-If there are others waiting to get into the tubs, please limit your soaking time.
+• Springs Etiquette - Be kind to other Bagby patrons and share tubs with other visitors.
+If there are others waiting to get into the tubs, please limit your soaking time to 30 minutes as a courtesy.

 Closest Towns: Estacada, OR